 Please email our Curator Hannah at: email@example.com with the subject heading “Question for the FAQ”.

 The MIRROR Advisory Group (MAG) meets three times a year to review the impact of programming and alignment to the College’s Strategic Aims of Social Justice and Creative Education.
-It is tasked with oversight of knowledge exchange, external partnerships, research projects and MIRROR's activities related to the wider curriculum of Plymouth College of Art.
+It is tasked with oversight of knowledge exchange, external partnerships, research projects and MIRROR's activities related to the wider curriculum of Arts University Plymouth.
 MAG is made up of the Academic Dean, Heads of Schools, the Gallery Curator, the Director of Development, the Head of Research and the Head of Brand and Communications.
 In addition, MIRROR benefits from operating in a culture of of advice and guidance through strong connections to the arts and cultural sector in the South West, with support and guidance from key organisations including Visual Arts South West and the Contemporary Visual Arts Network.
 Curator Hannah Rose took up her role on the VASW Steering Group in 2020.

 MIRROR is primarily funded by Arts University Plymouth.
 We seek to expand this funding through partner projects & individual artist projects when possible, by writing or supporting artists to write funding bids